 open-source projects; I worked on them for many years but am no longer actively developing.
 I also have a more recent one -- RecordBreaker

 .
-Finally, I'm very grateful to the Wellman family for supporting the Morris Wellman Faculty Development Professorship, which I received at the start of 2016.
+Finally, I'm very grateful to both the Sloan Foundation for a 2016 Sloan Research Fellowship, and the Wellman family for supporting the Morris Wellman Faculty Development Professorship (which I received at the start of 2016).